 As a shipping service, Autumn said Amazon Prime is a lifesaver if you’re living overseas.
 While living in Ireland and Korea, she was able to get two-day shipping through each country’s Amazon Prime site.

 “Having lived around the world I really enjoyed it because it could get savings on shipping,” Autumn said.
-“When you live in rural Ireland and Korea, I was able to order stuff reminiscent of home for much less that I would have been able otherwise.”
+“When you live in rural Ireland and Korea, I was able to order stuff reminiscent of home for much less than I would have been able otherwise.”

 She also pointed out that she loves to research her purchases before buying them.
 Amazon Prime lets her take all the time she wants to study up on a particular item, then buy it and receive it in two days.

-Final Thoughts: Prime is the Winner
+Final Thoughts: Prime Is the Winner

 When we boil this comparison down to shipping services, we think Amazon Prime offers the advantage because they have 30 million products in the Prime program, as well as same-day shipping in many of the country’s biggest cities.

 To Walmart’s credit, returns are simple.
 If you’re someone who tends to return online purchases, you may enjoy ShippingPass more.